jessfraz/blog/content/post/the-life-of-a-data-byte.md

 Our story starts in 1951 with the UNIVAC UNISERVO tape drive for the UNIVAC 1 computer.
 This was the first tape drive made for a commercial computer.
 The tape was three pounds of ½ inch wide thin strip of nickel-plated phosphor bronze, called Vicalloy, which was 1,200 feet long.
-Our data byte could be stored at a rate of 7,200 characters per second on tape moving at 100 inches per second.
+Our data byte could be stored at a rate of 7,200 characters per second[^4] on tape moving at 100 inches per second.
 At this point in history, you could measure the speed of a storage algorithm by the distance the tape traveled.

 ## 1952